Softwood Plywood(6 Products)

 Frequently Asked Softwood Plywood Questions

-How Is Plywood Made?
+How Is Softwood Plywood Made?

-Plywood is made from wood species such as spruce, pine and fir.
 When manufacturing plywood, each individual adjacent layer is rotated from 45-90 degrees so the wood grain is going in different directions in each layer, which improves strength and prevents warping.

 This is otherwise known as cross-graining, which means the growth lines are not adjacent to the long edge of the board.
 This adds to the strength of the finished product and explains its enduring popularity as a building product.